md-zaman/docker-learning/Mosh/Readme.md.txt

     You can list the all the packages that are available in this OS by
     typing:
     apt list
-    -lists all the packages.
+    - lists all the packages.
 Some packages may be installed while others might not be installed.

     So, we update the db of the packages by typing: apt update
-    -updates the dbs of the packages
-    and now when we type:
+    - updates the dbs of the packages and now when we type: apt list
-    apt list
     - more packages will get displayed along with nano

     Now, we  can install nano by typing: apt install nano
-    - installs nano
+    - installs nano from the package list

     Take Away:
     So, before installing any package, make sure you have updated the